SteveRutledge/get_wp/README.md

     #add nox flake8-bugbear

-    #use poetry to maange all dev tools to pin the versions
+    #use poetry to manage all dev tools to pin the versions
     poetry add --dev \
     black \
     flake8 \